 Help us make a greater difference for children and families.
 New facilities will transform ICD to reflect the changing nature of teaching and learning in the science of child and adolescent psychology, and ensure the best outcomes for all children.

 Use your credit card to make a gift online via our secure portal.

 Call our secure credit card hotline at 612-626-8560.
 Leave your full name and phone number, type of credit card, card number, expiration date, amount of your gift, and designated recipient, if any.

 Send a check or money order, along with a gift form or letter indicating the recipient of the gift, to the University of Minnesota (U of M).

 Minneapolis, MN 55486-0266

 Payroll deduction is a convenient way for University faculty and staff to make a gift.
 Complete a payroll deduction form to make arrangements.
 Employer matching increases the impact of your gift.
-Each year more than 400 companies have matched gifts made by their employees to the University of Minnesota.
-Some companies may also match gifts from spouses and retirees.
+Each year more than 400 companies have matched gifts made by their employees to the U of M. Some companies may also match gifts from spouses and retirees.
 Search our online database or call your personnel office to see if your company has a matching-gifts program.